top of page

 Features

-Antenna Pattern Editor is a versatile tool with which you can view, create, edit, and convert antenna pattern files.
-The main idea embedded in the program is to provide the user with the opportunity to quickly create an antenna pattern file using various methods.
+Antenna Pattern Editor is a versatile tool that allows you to view, create, edit, and convert antenna pattern files.
+The main idea behind the program is to provide users with the ability to quickly create an antenna pattern file using various methods.

 Sometimes the antenna information is just a picture of the antenna pattern.
-In such cases, using the Antenna Pattern Editor, you can prepare the necessary file in just a few minutes.
-Thanks to the simple graphical interface, as well as the applied cubic spline interpolation algorithm, you can get the desired file by pointing only a few characteristic points on the downloaded image.
-You can use images of any raster format - png, jpg, bmp, tiff.
+In such cases, using Antenna Pattern Editor, you can prepare the necessary file in just a few minutes.
+Thanks to its simple graphical interface and cubic spline interpolation algorithm, you can get the desired file by pointing out only a few characteristic points on the downloaded image.
+You can use images in any raster format - png, jpg, bmp, tiff.

-Using the Antenna Pattern Editor, you can view, edit, transform, normalize the antenna pattern, as well as a number of other functions described below.
+With Antenna Pattern Editor, you can view, compare, edit, transform and normalize antenna patterns as well as perform a number of other functions described below.

 Features: